How do you get to Carnegie Hall?unknown

 Practice, practice, practice!

 Before dystonia disrupted her playing career, she made the recording premiere of David Diamond’s flute concerto much to his delight.
-He said hers was “some of the finest flute playing I have heard.”
+He said hers was some of the finest flute playing I have heard.
 Two years later, she toured Argentina, playing her own arrangements of Piazzolla tangos and other works, releasing a CD and finally publishing her arrangements through support from a Minnesota State Arts Initiative Grant in a book that takes its name from a newspaper review, A Little Tango in Her Blood, music for Flute and Piano from Argentina.

 Alison Young was more of a cheerleader for music and musicians, as a mid-day DJ on Classical Minnesota Public Radio as well as American Public Media’s syndicated concert program, SymphonyCast, the Saint Paul Chamber Orchestra and St. Olaf Christmas.
-And now coming full circle she identifies as a voice over artist, writer, public speaker, and sometime-flutist.
+And now coming full circle she identifies as a voice over artist, writer, professional speaker, and sometime-flutist.